cloverdx/cloverdx-server-docker/README.md

 You should see details about the NVIDIA GPU(s) if everything is configured correctly.

-## Memory Configuration
+## Memory configuration

-AI workloads can be memory-intensive.
-To avoid out-of-memory errors or performance issues, it's recommended to manually set the JVM max heap size for both the CloverDX Server Core and Worker processes - refer to [the section about memory configuration](#memory).
+AI workloads can be memory intensive.
+To avoid out-of-memory errors or performance issues, it's recommended to manually set the JVM maximum heap size for both the CloverDX Server Core and Worker processes - refer to [the section about memory configuration](#memory).

 **Important:**

-* The AI models are loaded and held in native (non-JVM) memory.
-This means their memory usage does not count toward the heap memory allocated to the CloverDX Server or Worker processes.
+- The AI models are loaded and held in native (non-JVM) memory.
+This means their memory usage does not count towards the heap memory allocated to the CloverDX Server or Worker processes.
-* If you allocate most or all of the container's memory to the JVM via ``CLOVER_SERVER_HEAP_SIZE`` and ``CLOVER_WORKER_HEAP_SIZE``, the container may run out of memory when loading AI models.
+- If you allocate most or all of the container's memory to the JVM via ``CLOVER_SERVER_HEAP_SIZE`` and ``CLOVER_WORKER_HEAP_SIZE``, the container may run out of memory when loading your AI models.
-* Always reserve a portion of the container’s total memory to remain unallocated to the JVM, so native libraries have sufficient room to operate.
+- Always reserve a portion of the container’s total memory to remain unallocated to the JVM, so native libraries have sufficient room to operate.

-The optimal values for these settings depend on your specific use case — including the complexity of executed jobs, data volume, and the AI model being used.
+The optimal values for these settings depend on your specific use case - including the complexity of executed jobs, data volume, and the AI models being used.

 You may need to experiment and monitor memory usage to find the best configuration.

+Also note that the memory reserved by the AI engine is not released when graphs using the AI components end.
+The memory is kept and reused the next time you run AI components in your graphs.